chipsalliance/rocket-chip/groundtest/README.md

 The [tracegen+check.sh](https://github.com/ucb-bar/rocket-chip/blob/master/scripts/tracegen%2Bcheck.sh) script (included in rocket-chip/scripts) provides an automated way to run a number of randomized tests.
 The number of tests, initial seed, and other parameters can be set via environment variables or the command line, see the script for more details.

-The examples that follow assume that the rocket-chip/scripts directory is in your PATH and that rocket-chip is your current working directory.
+The examples that follow assume that the `groundtest/scripts` directory is in your `PATH` and that `rocket-chip/emulator` is your current working directory.

 ```
 > make CONFIG=TraceGenConfig